Bhangi Misl

 The Bhangi Misl (Punjabi pronunciation: [pə̃˨ŋɡiː mɪsəl]) was a large and powerful Sikh Misl headquartered in Amritsar.
-It was founded in the early 18th century by Sardar Chhajja Singh Dhillon, who was baptised by Banda Singh Bahadur.
-The misl received its name "Bhangi" because Chhajja Singh and his soldiers frequently used the herbal intoxicant bhang (drink made from cannabis sativa).
+It was founded in the early 18th century by Sardar Chhajja Singh Dhillon, who was baptised into the Khalsa tradition by Banda Singh Bahadur.
 It was a first misl to established a Khalsa Raj and publish Khalsa currency coins.
 The Bhangi Kingdom/Misl was founded by Dhillon Jats.

+Etymology

+The misl received its name "Bhangi" because Chhajja Singh and his soldiers frequently used the herbal intoxicant bhang (drink made from cannabis sativa).
+Bhang (hemp) was a wild-growth plant found in the jungles of Punjab and along river-banks.
+An intoxicant can be produced by pounding the plant in a mortar and sifting it.